dihardchallenge/dihard3_baseline/README.md

 ### Scoring

-DER and JER on the DEV set for the AHC output will be printed to STDOUT:
+DER and JER on the DEV set for the output of the AHC step will be printed to STDOUT:

 ```bash
 ./run.sh: Scoring first-pass diarization on DEV...